Rish7474/djBot/README.md

 # djBot
- djBot is a simple Discord Bot that plays desired music in voice channels. djBot works by searching for the requested by the users on YouTube.com and streaming the audio of the first result to the voice channel.
+ djBot is a simple Discord Bot that plays desired music in voice channels. djBot works by searching for the requested song names on YouTube.com and streaming the audio of the first result to the voice channel.

 ## Commands:
 ### Standard Command Format: